AshenDulsanka/two-factor-authentication-tool/README.md

 # Two Factor Authentication tool

 This is a simple Python application that generates a QR code for Two-Factor Authentication (2FA) using the TOTP algorithm.
-You can use this application to secure your accounts with an additional layer of authentication.

 ## Features